joerghoh/cq5-healthcheck/README.md

 * Save

 Note:
-* You can also use a node type of "sling:OsgiConfig" and add each line as a separate property; the part before the equal sign "=" will be the property name, the remaining part the value.
+* You can also use a node type of `sling:OsgiConfig` and add each line as a separate property; the part before the equal sign "=" will be the property name, the remaining part the value.
 * In the method described here you need to escape the " (double quote) and the ´=´ (equal sign) by a backslash (´\´)

-When you reload your statuspage, you should see an additional entry with the mbean name "com.adobe.granite.replication:type=agent,id="publish1"" and status "OK", if the queue size of this replication agent is smaller than 100.
+When you reload your status page, you should see an additional entry with the mbean name "com.adobe.granite.replication:type=agent,id="publish1"" and status "OK", if the queue size of this replication agent is smaller than 100.